webpack/webpack/README.md

  // workers should not be used in the resolving process
  // This may be useful if you want to have your postprocessors in the main process.

+ workerMinLoaders: 2,
+ // default: 0
+ // only process file in seperate process if more or equal loaders applied to the file.

  profile: true,
  // default: false
  // capture timings for the build.